psmyth94/biosets/README.md

 BioSets can process (e.g., directory of relevant files).

-2. **Load Your Data with Metadata**: Use `load_dataset()` to load your data along with sample metadata and feature metadata.
-This modular approach allows for more detailed downstream analyses:
+2. **Load Your Data with Metadata**: Use `load_dataset()` to load your data along with sample metadata and feature metadata:

    ```python
    from biosets import load_dataset